HARMONIOUS -- Human-like reactive motion control and multimodal perception for humanoid robots: Experiments and Results

 \section{Experiments and Results}

 We prepared seven experiments with a simulated iCub robot and three with a real one to validate the performance of the proposed solution and compare it with other solutions.
-The experiments overview can be seen in Tab.~\ref{tab:experiments}.
+An overview of the experiments can be seen in Tab.~\ref{tab:experiments}.